Make a choropleth map, part 1: create a style

 After you've created and styled your layer, your map should look something like this:

-Everything looks good, except for one thing - the labels are under the data layer!
-One of the coolest things about the Mapbox Studio style editor is that you can reorder layers on the map.
-This means you can put labels on top of your data.
+Everything looks good, except for one thing - the labels are under the data layer.
+The Mapbox Studio style editor allows you to reorder layers on the map and put country labels, city labels , state labels, etc., on top of your data by following these steps:

-Hover over your statedata layer.
-Click the menu next to the layer's name in the layer list on the far left and drag your layer below the Place labels, place labels group of layers.
+Drag your statedata layer below the Place labels, place labels group of layers.

-Now that labels are on top of the population density data, city labels are popping out above the more important state labels.
-To turn off the city labels, adjust the component properties for the Place labels component:
+Now that the labels are on top of the population density data, when you zoom in, city labels are appearing above the more important state labels making the view noisy.
+To clean up the map, you can turn off the city labels like so:

 Publish the style